 I am Abbi, people on the trail call me Otherworld, and here I am known as the Trekkin Lady, because that’s what I do!
 I was born and raised in San Diego, California – but you probably wouldn’t guess that if you met me.
 I am a woman who creates my own reality.
 Instead of living to work, I find work that enables the lifestyle that I want.
+I consider my home to be wherever I am.

 After graduating from San Diego State University with a Bachelor of Science in Recreation Administration, and an emphasis in Outdoor Resource Management, I was engaged to marry my then long-term boyfriend before setting off on a life changing adventure on the Pacific Crest Trail, which ultimately led to the end of that relationship and the beginning of a new one – with myself.
 After a slow and “normal” 25 years of structure and learning, my graduation launched me into a whirlwind of true adventure that would satisfy my heart in ways it had always longed for.